• Skip to primary navigation

 Instructions

-• Place ingredients, in the order listed, into your bread machine and select the dough program.
-Should take about 90 minutes to complete the dough cycle.
+• Prepare Dough - place dough ingredients in the order listed, into your Bread Machine and select the dough program.
+Should take about 90 minutes to complete the Dough Cycle.

-• Remove the dough onto a floured surface.
-It will be very sticky.
-When you knock down the dough, to make it less sticky, add about ½ cup of flour and lightly work the dough.
-You don't want to properly knead it, but really just to keep it from sticking to the table.
+• Punch Down Dough - remove the dough onto a lightly floured surface (it will be very sticky).
+Punch down to remove air and lightly work the dough, adding about ยฝ cup of flour as needed.
+Don't knead it, but really just keep from sticking to the table.

-• Place into a 180°C/350F preheated oven and bake from 20-30 minutes, depending on the size of your container.
+• Bake - place into a 350ยฐF (180ยฐC) preheated oven and bake from 20-30 minutes for small Kulich and 40-50 minutes for large Kulich.
 If the top is starts to burn, cover with foil and continue to cook.
 Using a thin wooden skewer, pierce the Kulich, and remove the skewer to test if it is done.
 If dough sticks on skewer, keep in oven for 5 more minutes and check again.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!